 The Miami corporate ground market sits structurally below Manhattan on published sedan-hour rates — the May 2026 sedan floor anchors at $85 per hour for corporate accounts in the metro, against Manhattan’s $100 — but the Art Basel week math is materially different from the base corporate-account math, in four ways.

 First, the rate premium.
 The 25-to-40-percent premium over the base corporate rate card is structural rather than discretionary.
 Chauffeur overtime drives part of it; the show-week dispatch pattern routinely runs 14-to-18-hour billable days for principal-anchored bookings, against the 8-to-12-hour pattern of a base corporate account.
 Out-of-market driver imports drive another part; Miami-anchored operators import chauffeurs from Orlando, Tampa, and northern Broward county garages for the show week, with the import overhead — accommodation, per diem, transit — embedded in the show-week rate.
 Fleet repositioning drives a third part; vehicles are repositioned from Palm Beach and Broward county garages into Miami-Dade for the week, with the deadhead miles and the repositioning overhead embedded in the same rate.
+The exception to the premium math is the flat, surge-free operator: a published point-to-point and hourly card that does not float with the event window removes the escalator entirely on the cross-city legs, which is the structural reason NYC-resident principals increasingly anchor their Miami extension on a flat-rate house.

 Second, the staffing escalation.
 Aventura Worldwide Transportation Services — the deepest-staffed Miami-anchored independent for Basel week — has historically added roughly 50 percent to its baseline dispatched-chauffeur count for the Basel window, drawing on a roster of qualified part-time and seasonal chauffeurs with prior Aventura training and credentialing.
 The other major Miami-resident operators run staffing escalations in the 25-to-40-percent band.
 The implication for procurement is that operator capacity for Basel week is not an inventory question but a staffing question; the binding constraint is the chauffeur roster, not the vehicle count.